- Search The Registry

 - About Us

 - My Account

-*Rod Paige was on born on this date in 1933.
+*Rod Paige was born on this date in 1933.
 He is a Black educator and administrator.
-Roderick Raynor Paige was born in Monticello, Mississippi and is the son of public-school educators.
+Roderick Raynor Paige was born in Monticello, Mississippi, and is the son of public-school educators.

 He earned a bachelor's degree from Jackson State University.
 He earned a master's degree and a Doctor of Education degree in Physical Education from Indiana University Bloomington.
 He served in the United States Navy from 1955 to 1957.
 After discharge, he taught health and physical education and coached at Hinds Agricultural High School and Hinds Community College in Mississippi until 1963.
 From 1964 to 1968, he coached football at Jackson State University.
 Paige first moved to Houston in the 1970s, settling in the Brentwood subdivision.
 He started a move to excise a dump from the edge of the community.
 The Texas Supreme Court eventually sided with the residents.